Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

 Shoppers love a good sale or promotion.
 Instagram is the perfect place to promote a sale, new product launch, or discount code exclusively to your followers.
 You can either add your promo information in a caption or in Instagram Stories, encouraging users to click the link in your bio to take advantage of the offer.

 If you’re running an Instagram-exclusive promotion, you also can create a teaser on your other social networks to drive traffic to your Instagram business profile.
 Promoting exclusive Instagram-only promotions (for example, a special discount code for your followers) among your other social networks will encourage audiences to follow your Instagram account to make sure they don’t miss out on future offers.

 Tip #6: How to Sell on Instagram: Establish Partnerships with Instagram Influencers

-Instagram influencers continue to be a hot topic as collaborations and sponsorships have nearly replaced traditional ads and are a huge part of a social media strategies today.
+Instagram influencers continue to be popular given that collaborations and sponsorships have nearly replaced digital ads and are a huge part of social media strategies today.
 Consumers today don’t trust traditional advertising – they trust people.
 Recent research from Nielsen shows that consumers trust personal recommendations above brand advertisements.

 The easier it is for a customer to picture themselves using your product, the easier it will be to sell to them.